-Over the years, Beta Analytic has provided high-quality radiocarbon dating, stable isotope analysis, biobased carbon testing, renewable carbon testing of biofuels and waste-derived fuels including CO2 emissions, carbon-14 analysis of natural products, and nitrate source tracking.
-In 2020, the lab starts to offer specialized isotope services for geochronology, geochemical fingerprinting, and environmental source tracking through its subsidiary Isobar Science.
+Over the years, Beta Analytic has provided high-quality radiocarbon dating, stable isotope analysis, biobased carbon testing, renewable carbon testing of biofuels and waste-derived fuels including CO2 emissions, and carbon-14 analysis of natural products.
+In 2020, the lab started to offer specialized isotope services for geochronology, geochemical fingerprinting, and environmental source tracking through its subsidiary Isobar Science.

 Isobar Science specializes in high-precision elemental analysis of isotopes, isotope ratios using wet chemistry, (LA-)MC-ICP-MS, and IRMS.
 Services include:

 Disclaimer: This video is hosted in a third-party site and may contain advertising.

 This video excerpt is part of Beta Analytic’s webinar: Boron Isotopic Analysis